RaviTambade/TAP/notes/parentorientation.md

-Perfect 👍
+# 👨‍👩‍👧‍👦 Parent Orientation Program
 Parents are **key decision-makers**, and they need *clarity, safety, and outcomes* — not technical jargon.

 Below is a **Parent Orientation Version** crafted in **Transflower mentor voice** — calm, trustworthy, outcome-focused.

----

-# 👨‍👩‍👧‍👦 Parent Orientation Program

 ## *“Understanding Your Child’s Technology Path — Before Committing Time & Money”*